Rolling Process: Definition, Working Principle, Application, and Defects

 In some cases, the chemical composition may also be altered to get some desired properties.
 How much a metal sheet can be thinned depends on the type of metal and rolling machine capacity.
 Typically hot rolling needs less force than the cold rolling process.

 In the case of cold rolling, the mechanism is completely different.
 No heat is applied in this case.
 So to deform the metal, the roller has to put a lot of force so that the metal can go to a plastic state.
 Once it reaches a plastic state, it can be deformed to get the desired thickness.
-The properties, the chemical composition remains the same as no heat is applied.
+The properties, of the chemical composition remain the same as no heat is applied.

 Types Of Rolling Mills